microsoft/devicescript-gateway/README.md

 -   Click Authorize
 -   Use user/password `devstoreaccount1:Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==`

-### CodeSandbox.io
+### Github Codespaces, CodeSandbox.io

-Running the gateway in Codesandbox.io will give you an addressable web server that will be reachable by devices which the codespace is active.
+Running the gateway in Codespaces/Codesandbox.io will give you an addressable web server that will be reachable by devices which the codespace is active.
 It is an easy to get a development gateway available on the web without having to deal with network issues.
 The tools will automatically detect Codesandbox.io and self configure.

+-   Clone this repository or the fork into a GitHub Codespace to get started
 -   To open this repo in Codesandbox.io, https://codesandbox.io/p/github/microsoft/devicescript-gateway/main

 ## Azure services